MrMohamedAbdallah/darkchan/readme.md

  # **4chan clone 😁, Darkchan 😈**
- #### Darkchan is a Laravel 4chan clone with a modren look.
+ #### Darkchan is a Laravel 4chan clone with a modern look and technologies.

- One of the things that I love about 4chan is how old and nostalgic it looks, But I wanted to try to redesign it with a modren look 😁.
+ One of the things that I love about 4chan is how old and nostalgic it looks, But I wanted to try to redesign it with a modern look 😁.

 ## **Install**
 --------------------